AlwaySleepy/AlwaySleepy.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year student at the school of EECS of Peking University majoring in Computer Science.
+I am a third-year student at the school of EECS of Peking University majoring in Computer Science.
 Currently, I am advised by [Prof. Hao Dong](https://zsdonghao.github.io/) at Hyperplane Lab.
 My research interests primarily focus on computer vision and robotics.